ron23/jekyll-now/_posts/2018-6-29-asyncModyleInitialization.md

 }
 {% endhighlight %}

-Problem with that approach, is 1 - that you have to remember to init, 2 - you have to create a new instance every time (maybe singelton will work here), 3 - you can only init within a function, cause otherwise you wouldn't be able to mock the getConfig.
+Problem with that approach, is 1 - that you have to remember to init, 2 - you have to create a new instance every time (maybe singelton will work here), 3 - you can only init within a function, cause otherwise you wouldn't be able to mock the getConfig - if you just put something like:

+{% highlight js %}
+const DynamoWrapper = require(dynamoWrapper);
+const dynamoWrapper = new DynamoWrapper();
+dynamoWrapper.init();
+{% endhighlight %}

+then you wouldn't be able to mock anything that dynamoWrapper is doing in it's `init()` becase the init will be called before the test code.